marcusrprojects/pixel-artify/README.md

   * The effect is blocky, aligning with the chosen `pixel_size`.

-  * The probability of a block being removed decreases further from the edge.
+  * The probability decay rate (how quickly the effect fades inwards) is controllable.

 * **Default File Handling:**